stepchowfun/docuum/README.md

 Run `sudo launchctl load /Library/LaunchDaemons/local.docuum.plist` to start the service.
 You can view the logs with `tail -F /var/log/docuum.log`.

-#### Creating a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service on Linux
+#### Creating a systemd service on Linux

+On most Linux distributions, [systemd](https://www.freedesktop.org/wiki/Software/systemd/) can be used to run Docuum as a daemon.
 Create a file (owned by root) called `/etc/systemd/system/docuum.service` with the following contents, adjusting the arguments as needed:

 ```ini
 [Unit]